afrittoli/cdevents-implementation-wg/README.md

 * Cross project collaboration - Getting project to implement events
 * Visualization - Ability to see the event paths.

+## Deliverables

+The Implementation Working Group work is in progress.
+You can follow what we're building through the [deliverables documentation](./docs/README.md).

 ## Members

 In alphabetical order, by first name.